Santa Rosa, California

-Santa Rosa (Spanish for "Saint Rose") is a city in the county seat of Sonoma County, in the North Bay region of the Bay Area in California.
+Santa Rosa (Spanish for "Saint Rose") is a city in and the county seat of Sonoma County, United States, in the North Bay region of the Bay Area in California.
 Its population as of the 2020 census was 178,127.
 It is the largest city in California's Wine Country and Redwood Coast.
 It is the fifth most populous city in the Bay Area after San Jose, San Francisco, Oakland, and Fremont; and the 27th-most populous city in California.

 History

 Early history

 Before the arrival of Europeans, what became known as the Santa Rosa Plain was home to a strong and populous tribe of Pomo people known as the Bitakomtara.
 The Bitakomtara controlled the area closely, barring passage to others until permission was arranged.
 Those who entered without permission were subject to harsh penalties.
 The tribe gathered at ceremonial times on Santa Rosa Creek near present-day Spring Lake Regional Park.

 Following the arrival of Europeans, initially Spanish explorers and colonists, the Pomos were decimated by violence, land grab, slavery, genocide and smallpox brought from Europe.
 Social displacement and disruption followed.
 There are descendants of survivors still living in the region today.